kendall-bug/Ordinal_Logit_Proportional_Odds_Model/README.md

 The IBM HR Analytics Employee Attrition & Performance dataset can be found at https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-datase.
 The site also includes a data dictionary.

 ##### Problem Statement:
 Due to changes in the job market, IBM wants to conduct an analysis to help them better retain their existing employees.
-The Human Resources team has asked you to identify trends between employees and their work satisfaction level.
+The Human Resources team has asked you to identify trends between employees and their job satisfaction level.